Easy Honey Baked Ham Recipe

-- Heat oven to 350F with rack on lower position.
+- Preheat: Heat oven to 350F with rack on lower position.

-- Mix together apple cider, brown sugar, mustard, and honey in a bowl.
+- Make Sauce: Mix together apple cider, brown sugar, mustard, and honey in a bowl.
 Mix well to fully incorporate basting sauce.

-- To serve pre-cut slices, arrange slices neatly on a serving dish and brush leftover sauce all over ham slices and serve.
-If serving ham whole, be sure to have leftover sauce available for drizzling.
-The sauce is what makes this ham so great!
+- Serve: To serve pre-cut slices of ham, arrange slices neatly on a serving dish and brush leftover sauce all over ham slices and serve.
+(If serving ham whole, be sure to have leftover sauce available for drizzling.
+The sauce is what makes this ham so great!)

 This sauce is more of a saucy au jus consistency, rather than a thicker gravy texture.
 If you prefer your sauce thicker, simply thicken it by bringing leftover sauce to a low boil.
 Dissolve a bit of cornstarch (start with 1-2 tsp) in a little bit of water (about 1-2 tsp) and add dissolved cornstarch to the boiling sauce.
 Add more dissolved cornstarch as needed.
 Stir constantly until sauce is thickened to your liking.
 (Never add undissolved cornstarch directly to any boiling sauce, or it will become clumpy.)
 This ham is amazing with Cheesy Scalloped Potatoesor Garlic-Butter Potatoes!